 The 1/r^2 rule states that the apparent brightness of a light source is proportional to the square of its distance.
 For example, if you project a one-foot square image onto a screen, and then move the projector twice as far away, the new image will be 2 feet by 2 feet, or 4 square feet.
 The light is spread over an area four times larger, and it will be only one-fourth as bright as when the projector was half as far away.
 If you move the projector three times farther away, the light will cover 9 square feet and appear only one-ninth as bright.

 If a star measured in this manner happens to be part of a distant cluster, we can assume that all of those stars are the same distance, and we can add them to the library of standard candles.

 Shooting for accuracy

 In 1989, the European Space Agency (ESA) launched an orbiting telescope called Hipparcos (named after Hipparchus).
-Its main purpose was to measure stellar distances using parallax with an accuracy of 2–4 milliarcseconds (mas).
+Its main purpose was to measure stellar distances using parallax with an accuracy of 2–4 milliarcseconds (mas), or thousandths of an arcsecond.
 According to their website, “ESA’s Hipparcos satellite pinpointed more than 100,000 stars, 200 times more accurately than ever before.”
-They were able to determine distances of stars out to 100 pc with an accuracy of plus-or-minus 10 percent.
 Their results are available in an online searchable catalog.

 Another application of parallax is the reproduction and display of 3D images.
 The key is to capture 2D images of the subject from two slightly different angles, similar to the way human eyes do, and present them in such a way that each eye sees only one of the two images.